brunosan/impactscience-book/index.md

 layout: default
 title: "Home"
 nav_order: 1
-description: "The science of getting to radical social and environmental breakthroughs stunningly fast."
+description: "The Science of getting to radical social and environmental breakthroughs."
 permalink: /
 ---